Chris Crass

 Chris Crass (born c.
 1973) is an American anarchist, activist, and writer on topics of anti-racist and feminist organizing.

 Political activism

 In high school, Chris Crass's best friend introduced him to anarchist politics and punk rock.
 Crass attended San Francisco State University and was an active organizer in the area's Food Not Bombs chapter from 1993 to 2000.
 In the 2000s and early 2010s, he was an organizer for immigrant rights.

 Personal life

 Crass is also a Unitarian Universalist.
-He lives in Tennessee, with his partner and child.
+He lives in Tennessee, with his partner and 2 children (River and August).